PawnTakesQueen/WhiteRabbit/README.md

 White Rabbit
 ============
-######v2.0.0

-White Rabbit is created by Violet (http://pariahvi.com) and is licensed under a BSD License.
-Read LICENSE for more license text.
+White Rabbit is created by PariahVi (http://pariahvi.com) and is licensed under a BSD License.
+Read LICENSE.txt for more license text.

 Console-based time management program